jlind23/jlind23/README.md

 ### Hi there!
 My name is Julien and i am developer deeply passionate about CI/CD and software craftmanship practices.

-- 📫 How to reach me: julien.lind@decathlon.com for any profesionnal stuff and vj.lind@gmail.com for other kind of things.
+- 📫 How to reach me: vj.lind@gmail.com.
 You can ping me at any time, i will do my best to shortly answer.
 - 🔭 I’m currently working on two things

+&#8594; Currently Director.
+Software Engineering inside Elastic observability org with the goal of Developing the integration ecosystem.

-&#8594; I am leading Decathlon Cloud Platform Engineering initiative with the aim of removing burdens on engineering teams and let them focus on business added functionalities
+&#8594; Former Decathlon Cloud Platform Engineering leader with the aim of removing burdens on engineering teams and let them focus on business added functionalities

-&#8594; I am also Dir. of engineering for Decathlon's in store tools such as mobile or webapp to handle stock management, inventories, POS system and so on.
+&#8594; Former Dir. of engineering for Decathlon's in store tools such as mobile or webapp to handle stock management, inventories, POS system and so on.
 - 🌱 I’m currently reading https://resilient-management.com/

 ### Few things about me: